 But two months dead! —nay, not so much, not two

 Here, Hamlet is speaking about his dead father and the fact that his mother remarried, to his father’s brother, so soon after his death.
-He says “two” months and them immediately correcting himself.
+He says “two” months and then immediately correcting himself.
 This strange little excerpt suggests that Hamlet’s father was dead to him a month before his father actually died.
-This complicates the relationship Hamlet has with his father and should lead the reader to seek out more examples of Hamlet’s emotional distress.
+The Freudian slip complicates the relationship Hamlet has with his father and should lead the reader to seek out more examples of Hamlet’s emotional distress.

 Julius Caesar by William Shakespeare

-Another good example, also from Shakespeare, comes from the play, Julius Caesar.
+Another good example of a Freudian slip, also from Shakespeare, comes from the play, Julius Caesar.
 There is an interaction between Brutus and Cassius in which Brutus misremembers what Cassius said.
 He believes the other man said that he was “better” than Brutus when he had in fact said that he is “older”.
 This slip up also suggests something about their relationship and Brutus’ concerns in regards to how he is perceived by his brother.

-Freudian slips don’t just happen in stories or on paper though, sometimes they occur in realtime in our real lives.
+Freudian slips don’t just happen in stories or on paper though, sometimes they occur in realtime in our real lives as slips of the tongue.
 Some of these examples are charming and funny while others are incredibly embarrassing.
-For example, in 2004 when Pop Francis misspoke, using “cazzo,” an Italian curse word, rather than “caso” meaning “example”.
+For example, in 2004 when Pope Francis misspoke, using “cazzo,” an Italian curse word, rather than “caso” meaning “example”.
 Or, during the presidency of George W. Bush when National Security Advisor Condoleezza Rice accidentally referred to President Bush as her husband before catching herself.
 George W. Bush was also quoted as saying “For seven and a half years I’ve worked alongside President Reagan.
 We’ve had triumphs.
 Made some mistakes.
 We’ve had some sex…uh…setbacks.”
 The mistake is obvious here.

 Freudian Slip in Psychology

 To other psychologists, especially those practicing today, “Freudian slips” aren’t a real point of interest.
-They are just verbal errors rather than paths into the deeper parts of one’s psyche.
+A Freudian slip is just a verbal error, or a slip of the tongue, rather than a path into the deeper parts of one’s psyche.